TheDogDigest on the quest for the worst Wet Dog Food

-That can, in the long run, lead to chronic high blood sugar, which may cause liver problems.
+In the long run, that can lead to chronic high blood sugar, which may cause liver problems.

 The same goes for vegetables—carrots and potatoes used in production should be fresh, not cooked, and mashed a couple of times over.

-Another thing to stay away from are foods with artificial colors and flavors—your dog might like it, but that chow won’t do them any good.
+Another thing to stay away from is foods with artificial colors and flavors—your dog might like it, but that chow won’t do them any good.

 Besides, this usually means that the food is so devoid of its original taste and appearance that the producer had to improve it by stuffing additives.

 Both canned and kibble can be complete and balanced

 The requirements for a complete and balanced diet listed above can be found in wet and dry food.

 The main difference between them is the moisture content.